antoinemerc/ImageOcrApp/backend/scripts/README.md

 # Clustering Helpers

-These python classes are used
+These python classes are used, Gateway should be the class used to run the clustering

 ## Clustering Gateway